leolanese/Angular-UK-Trains/README.md

 ## Angular-trains (inspired by angular-base)

+# What is this?
+## angular-trains
+AngularJS application to visualise the UK train from specific stations: Using RWD, RequireJS, SCSS, Bower and Grunt

 # Getting Started
 To get you started you can simply clone the angular-base repository and install the dependencies: